lcn2/polite.english.words/README.md

 ```

-## Q: How to a use the polite English language word list?
+## Q: How to use the polite English language word list?

 Simply download the [polite English language word list](https://github.com/lcn2/polite.english.words/blob/master/polite.english.words.txt) file and use it in your application!